PennyLaneAI/pennylane/doc/introduction/measurements.rst

 .. currentmodule:: pennylane.measure

-PennyLane can extract different types of measurement results: the expectation of an observable its variance, or samples of a single measurement.
+PennyLane can extract different types of measurement results from quantum
+devices: the expectation of an observable, its variance, or samples of a single measurement.

-For example, the quantum function shown in the previous section used the :func:`~pennylane.expval` measurement:
+For example, a QNode that returns the expectation value of the :class:`~pennylane.PauliZ` observable on wire 1:

 .. code-block:: python